mactrem/com-tiles/README.md

 - Index
     - 0-8 download full index
     - 9-14 only parts of the index
+    - Index is ordered as a hilbert curve

 Index Design
 - Client download full index for zoom 0-8 for the planet -> which size?
 (500k)
-- Clients can query parts of the index -> center of the map can be used starting point
+- Clients can query parts of the index -> center of the map can be used starting point with a specific buffer
 - Every zoom level has to be requested with a separate http range request
   - Batch zoom levels via multipart ranges (multipart/byteranges) -> Get Range: bytes=200-400,100-300,500-600
+    -> not supported by the object store provider
+- Buffering -> 15 Tiles around the current center of the map?
+- The tile index can be  calculated because for every zoom level the number of tiles for rows and columns including the starting point are specified in the metadata so only rectangular areas are supported

+General
+- Limited to the Spherical Mercator tiling scheme?

 Use Cases
 - Browsing maps in the browser